 Street performers are often on the wide pedestrian Rathausbrücke bridge over the river Limmat prior to the afternoon parade.

-(This image from an exercise to shoot fast moving street life and find best light to make the giant bubbles stand out)
+The bubble image on the right was from an exercise to shoot fast moving street life and find best light to make the giant bubbles stand out.